Heiko Vogel

-Heiko Vogel (born 21 November 1975) is a German football manager who is the current sporting director and interim coach of FC Basel.
+Heiko Vogel (born 21 November 1975) is a German football manager.
+He was most recently the sporting director and coach of FC Basel.

 Vogel grew up in Wachenheim and played football for his local clubs TuS Wachenheim and FC 08 Hassloch.
 Later he played for SV Edenkoben.

 Coaching career

 Bayern Munich and Ingolstadt

 He did his apprenticeship and became a sports teacher.
 Between 1998 and 2007, he worked within the youth system of FC Bayern Munich as coach.
 From 2007 until 2009, he worked as assistant to Thorsten Fink at FC Ingolstadt 04.

 FC Basel

 On 9 June 2009, Fink was appointed as the new manager of FC Basel and Vogel followed as assistant straight away.
 Under Fink and Vogel Basel won the Swiss Cup 2010 and the national Championship in 2010 and 2011.

 On 13 October 2011, Fink left the club to join Hamburger SV and on the same day Vogel was appointed as caretaker Manager.
 Vogel's first three games in charge of the team were the Swiss Cup fixture on 15 October, which ended in a 5–1 away win against FC Schötz, the Champions League Group C fixture on 18 October 2011, a 0–2 home defeat against Benfica, and the 1–0 away win in the Super League against FC Zürich.
 On 7 December 2011 he guided FC Basel to the round of 16 in the UEFA Champions League, defeating the 2011 runners up Manchester United by 2–1.
 After 11 games, four of which in the Champions League, with eight wins, two draws and only one defeat, it was announced on 12 December that Vogel had signed as head coach and manager.
 Basel won the league championship and the Swiss Cup during the 2011–12 season.
 On 15 October 2012, Vogel was sacked by the club and was replaced by Murat Yakin.
 His final match was a 3–2 win against Servette.
 Basel were in fourth place when Vogel left the club.